 Dateline: Frankfurt, Germany

-People here in Germany know something about the value of money, including how to save it.
+The Germans know something about the value of money, including how to save it.

-And here in Germany, gold and precious metals are treated by many like real money, not barbarous relics as they are across the pond.
+In Germany, gold and precious metals are treated by many like real money, not barbarous relics as they are across the pond.

 However, Germany is not always the best place in Europe to buy bullion.

-European VAT on precious metals
+European VAT on Precious Metals

+In the European Union, rates can be substantially higher.
 Germany actually has one of the lowest rates in the EU at 19%.

-How to avoid VAT when buying silver in Europe
+How to Avoid VAT When Buying Silver in Europe

 And if you live in a more insolvent European nation, you might not want it shipped to you anyway.